What is Body Composition?

 Body composition is the percentage of fat relative to fat-free mass (muscle, organs, bone, water, etc.).
-A healthy body composition means having more lean mass and less fat mass.
-This is why a weight scale is not an accurate measure of health as it cannot assess your body composition.
+Healthy body composition definition means having more lean mass and less fat mass.
+This is why a weight scale, and your corresponding BMI, is not an accurate measure of health as it cannot assess your actual body composition.
 It is unable to distinguish between water, fat, and muscle weight.

 Body composition can be improved through building muscle mass, losing fat mass, or both.
-Modifying diet and exercise habits can help.
-Try focusing on these 3 areas when striving to improve body composition.
+Muscle building can be achieved by modifying diet and exercise habits.
+If you are wondering how to lose weight, you should find ways to burn fat without losing your hard-earned muscle.
+Try focusing on these 3 areas when striving to improve body composition and build muscle mass.

-- Lean-Focused Diet – increased consumption of lean proteins, legumes, fruits and vegetables
+- Fat Loss Diet – increase consumption of lean proteins, legumes, fruits, and vegetables

-- Weight Loss Strategies– reduce calorie intake, burn calories through cardio exercise, such as walking, jogging, cycling, swimming, and aerobics activities
+- Weight Loss Strategies – reducing calorie intake, burning calories through cardio exercises, such as walking, jogging, cycling, swimming, and aerobics activities.
+Research has shown that weight training can also boost your metabolism and burn more calories by increasing your resting metabolic rate.

 Fat Loss vs. Weight Loss

-As more and more people strive for a healthy, balanced lifestyle; crash diets and extreme weight loss tactics are being replaced by sustainable weight management principals.
-Ideal weight loss strategies should aim to preserve muscle mass and enhance fat loss.
-Weight loss, however, tends to reduce both fat and fat-free (lean muscle) body mass, shifting metabolism to promote energy storage.
+As more and more people strive for a healthy, balanced lifestyle; crash diets and extreme weight loss tactics are being replaced by sustainable weight management principles.
+Ideal weight loss strategies should focus less on workouts to lose weight and instead focus on preserving muscle mass.
+There is no such thing as fat loss exercises as you cannot directly target where you want to lose fat.
+Weight loss, however, tends to reduce both fat and fat-free (lean muscle) body mass, acting as a metabolism booster to promote energy storage.

 The loss of lean body mass: